triestpa/tiny-framework/README.md

 ### NodeJS Tiny Server Framework

 A tiny  NodeJS server framework, with a similar interface to Express and Koa.

+The entire framework is **under 100 lines total** and **does not rely on any external dependencies**.

 This is an experiment (and eventually a tutorial) in using the native NodeJS `http` module.

-The entire framework is **under 100 lines total** and **does not rely on any external dependencies**.
+> **Please do not use this framework in production**.
+This repository is intended as a learning resource!
+This "framework" is missing a lot of important features and general polish that you can find in established high-quality frameworks such as Koa, Express, Hapi, Sails, and Total.

 The syntax is very similar to Express, see the example app for details -